Jayden12234/Factory/README.md

     map refers to the map class
-    pos referes to the postion on the map out_dic referd to the fircetion it outputs
+    pos referes to the postion on the map out_dic referd to the fircetion it outputs conv is made in add_conv function if valid
 Convery class:

 selmter class: